xu-jiayao/xu-jiayao.github.io/_pages/about.md

    Compression methods utilized in image codecs can be categorized into two main groups: lossy compression and lossless compression.
    Both categories seek to exploit similarities among image blocks to diminish the volume of the original data, thereby enhancing compression ratios.

-   In traditional codecs, the decoder is an inverse calculation of the encoder, requiring less computation costs.
+   In convolutional codecs, such as HEVC, JPEG, etc, the decoder is an inverse calculation of the encoder, requiring less computation costs.

+   The details related to convolutional codecs are as following shows:

 3. Compressive Sensing (CS)